 What is Drug-Induced Psychosis?

 Drug-induced psychosis occurs when someone experiences hallucinations, delusions, odd behavior, and a break from reality.
-Generally, these symptoms can result from drug use, withdrawal, or the combined effect of mental conditions and substance use.
+These symptoms can generally result from drug use, withdrawal, or the combined effect of mental conditions and substance use.
 Many drugs can cause some form of drug-induced psychosis.

 Substances That Can Result in Psychosis

 Several commonly-used substances can cause psychosis.
 For example, alcohol withdrawal can cause a condition called “delirium tremens.”
 This condition results in hallucinations, confusion, shakes, fever, and even fatal seizures.
 Additionally, marijuana can result in mental health issues.
-Studies have found that people who use marijuana daily are up to three times more likely to experience a psychotic episode.
+Studies have found that people who use marijuana daily are three times more likely to experience a psychotic episode.

-It’s unclear whether marijuana increases the risk of psychosis, or whether people with mental health conditions are just more likely to use drugs.
+It’s unclear whether marijuana increases the risk of psychosis or whether people with mental health conditions are just more likely to use drugs.
 However, the bottom line is that there appears to be a link between marijuana and psychosis.
 The truth is that many drugs may impact an individual’s mental health.

 - Amphetamines like Adderall and Vyvanse